ArtisticProgramming/Event-Driven-Architecture-Proof-of-Concepts/src/DeliveryGuarantees/Readme.md

+# Outbox, Inbox patterns and delivery guarantees

-# Delivery Guarantees in Messaging
+## Delivery Guarantees in Messaging

 Messaging systems typically provide three main delivery guarantees:

-## 1. At-Most Once
+### 1. At-Most Once
 - **Definition:** The simplest guarantee where a message may be delivered once or not at all.
 - **Behavior:** If a message fails during processing, it is lost and not handled.
 This can happen due to:
   - Transient errors (e.g., temporary database outage, network issues).